CommuniCityProject/communicity_toolbox/docs/installation.md

     ```

 ## Optional: Install Orion-LD
 Some Toolbox components require an NGSI-LD context broker to function.
 The recommended one is [Orion-LD](https://github.com/FIWARE/context.Orion-LD).
-You can launch an instance with Docker Compose using the provided [docker-compose](../Orion-LD.yaml) file.
+You can launch an instance with Docker Compose using the provided [Orion-LD.yaml](../Orion-LD.yaml) docker compose file.

 Requirements:
 - docker-compose